bonaparte/bonaparte/components/bonaparte-panel.md

 # < bonaparte-panel >
 A panel is a temporary UI element that slides in from one side and overlays the content.
 There can only be one panel open at a time.
-Clicking outside of a panel or opening an second panel will close the currently open panel.
+Clicking outside of a panel or opening an second panel will close the currently open one.

 > For an permanent sidebar that doesn't overlay the content use the [`<sidebar-bonaparte>`](bonaparte-sidebar.html)